 - If the motor won't start, check the electrical supply and circuit breaker panel, looking for any loose connections of wires to the motor, advises Tamminen.
 "Sometimes one of the supply wires connected to the motor switch plate becomes dirty," writes Tamminen.
 "Similarly, if the supply wire is undersized for the load, it will overheat and melt.
 Check the proper wire size, replacing the supply wiring if needed.
 Otherwise, clean the dirt switch plate terminals and reconnect the wiring."

 - If the motor hums but won't run, either the capacitor is bad or the impeller is jammed, Tamminen encourages you to explore further.
 "Spin the shaft.
 If it won't turn freely, open the pump and clear the obstruction.
 If it does spin, check the capacitor."
 What's the best way to check a capacitor?
 Replace it with a new one, advises Tamminen.
 A white residue or liquid discharge is a sign of a bad capacitor.
 Another possibility for the humming motor that won't run -- your line voltage is not what it should be.
 Use a multimeter to test the actual voltage supply at the motor.
 If we've lost you at this point, summon a pool maintenance professional in your area.

 Pool and Spa Motors: FAQ

-A: Horsepower is matched with the impeller inside the pump, according to Hayward Pool Products.
+Should you replace your pool motor with a lower-horsepower motor?
+Horsepower is matched with the impeller inside the pump, according to Hayward Pool Products.
 Having a larger impeller on a smaller horsepower motor will cause premature failure of the motor.
 It is better to replace it with the same horsepower.